arunsadhasivam/MachineLearning/AnalyticVidhyaNotes/12) Building Production-Ready RAG systems using LlamaIndex/1) IntroductionTo RAG/Readme.md

 Augment LLM with our private Data:
 ===================================

-Below are paradigms to insert data in to LLM from private data
+Below are paradigms to insert data in to LLM from private data to sync with current data.

   Paradigms to insert Knowledge into LLM:
   =======================================